 Important notice: This information is of a general nature and is not an offer or a solicitation to buy or sell any financial instrument or provide any financial services.
 Any statements and opinions given herein are liable to change without notice and may not be held throughout the firm.
 The value of investments or any income arising from them may fluctuate and are not guaranteed.
 Past performance is not necessarily a guide to future performance.
 No responsibility is taken for any losses, including, without limitation, any consequential loss, which may be incurred by acting upon any advice or recommendations contained in this document.
 For our mutual protection, telephone calls may be recorded and made available to you on request and such recordings may be used in the event of a dispute.

 November proved to be another challenging month for UK markets, with growing political and economic tensions generated by Brexit preventing participation in a global rally of risk assets.
-The FTSE 100 and FTSE 250 ended November down 1.60% and 2.11% respectively, while AIM booked a 4.54% monthly loss.
+The Uk top 100 and UK 250 mid-cap ended November down 1.60% and 2.11% respectively, while AIM booked a 4.54% monthly loss.

 At the sectoral level, losses were somewhat less widespread than in October.
 However, overall index performance was compromised by weak contributions from the usual ‘Brexit hedges’ (Oil & Gas and Mining) as concerns over the strength of the global economy gathered further.

 UK economic data in November indicated a further slowdown in growth, and inflation data was also broadly weaker than expected.
 The Bank of England kept rates on hold as expected on 1 November, though attempts to talk up the prospects of future rate rises were largely unsuccessful.
 A sterling rally early in November was completely unwound by the month-end.